maximelovino/YellowSpark/README.md

  |-- total_amount: double (nullable = true)
 ```

-At the moment, in order to avoid overloading our computers while still exploring and analysing the dataset, we have only worked on the January data and haven't opened the other file.
+At first, in order to avoid overloading our computers while still exploring and analysing the dataset, we have only worked on the January data and haven't opened the other files.

 The January dataset contains 14'776'615 total rides before any cleaning or filtering, and weighs 2.46GB for the `trip_data` and 1.68GB for the `trip_fare`.

-We know that the files for the other months are more or less the same size or at least in the same order of magnitude so we should have more or less 150'000'000 total rides if we take into account the whole year.
+We then uploaded the 24 files in a AWS S3 bucket in order to run the processing on the whole year on AWS EC2.
+The total size of the whole uncompressed dataset was more or less 50GB.

 ## Features used and pre-processing